How Much Do Cello Lessons Cost?

 The Average Cello Lesson Cost:

-Cello lessons generally cost between $50-$100 per hour, but costs can vary widely depending on the instructor’s education and performing level, years of teaching, the location, lesson length and whether lessons are in-person or online.
+Cello lessons usually cost between $50 and $100 per hour, though prices vary depending on the teacher’s background, experience, location, lesson length, and whether lessons are online or in person.

-Cello teachers without a music degree will charge as little as $45 an hour, and professional cellists with awards and rich public performance experience might charge as much as $350!
+Some cello teachers without a music degree may charge around $45 per hour, while highly experienced professional cellists with awards or performance careers can charge as much as $250 per hour.

 Try a Half Hour Cello Lesson Completely For Free!